 The frequency and dates for the Dividend payouts and charges are different for all companies.
-At BUX it always takes place on the ex-dividend date.
+At BUX the dividend is applied at market close the day before the ex-dividend date.
 You can find this ex-dividend date on the corporate website of a company.

 When does your position need to be open in order for you to be entitled to dividends?